Pickle vs Guerrero Thompson: F vs B on the Same Corridor

 Guerrero Thompson Earned a B Serving 96.7% Economically Disadvantaged Students.
 Pickle Earned an F. They Are One Mile Apart.

-Guerrero Thompson Elementary scored an 87 out of 100 on the 2025 TEA accountability rating, earning a B. Pickle Elementary, about a mile southwest, scored a 56 and received an F. Both are in Austin ISD.
+Guerrero Thompson Elementary earned a B on the 2025 TEA accountability rating.
+Pickle Elementary, about a mile southwest, earned an F (Texas Tribune Schools Explorer).
+Both are in Austin ISD.
 Both serve north Austin neighborhoods with very high percentages of economically disadvantaged students.
-And the 31 point gap between them is a powerful reminder that demographics do not have to be destiny.
+The gap between them is a powerful reminder that demographics do not have to be destiny.

 I wrote about Guerrero Thompson in a previous comparison because the story there deserves attention.
-This campus serves 96.7% economically disadvantaged students and 84.5% English Learners, and it still earned a B with a 91 in School Progress.
+This campus serves 96.7% economically disadvantaged students and 84.5% English Learners, and it still earned a B with an A in School Progress (Texas Tribune Schools Explorer).
 Pickle, with 95.3% economically disadvantaged and 82.0% English Learners, scored an F. Similar populations, dramatically different outcomes.
 Something is working at Guerrero Thompson that is not working at Pickle, and that matters for buyers looking at these zones.

-The median home prices are also different: $400,000 for Pickle versus $249,500 for Guerrero Thompson.
+The median home prices are also different: $400,000 in the Pickle zone versus $294,950 in the Guerrero Thompson zone, based on Austin MLS closed residential sales since January 2024.
 So the school with the better TEA score is actually in the more affordable zone.
 That is not the pattern you usually see.

 Pickle vs Guerrero Thompson: Quick Comparison